pankaj6673/BMI_APP/README.md

 ## To run the App

-1. open the folder on the terminal then type "npm install -g expo-cli" in the directory.
+1. open the BMI folder on the terminal or in the VS code then type "npm install -g expo-cli" in the directory.

 2. expo start